zigius/docs/content/docs/reference/pkg/openstack/networking/secgrouprule.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}The layer 4 protocol type, valid values are following.
+    <dd>The layer 4 protocol type, valid values are following.
 Changing this creates a new security group rule.
 This is required if you want to specify a port range.
 * __tcp__
 * __udp__
 * __icmp__